nikhiltri/lotr/index.md

 ## gandalf

-gandalf is a maia (a very strong person or wizzard) hwo starts out in the fellow ship (a group hwo sets out to destroy souron but ends up in two groupes) he helpes the group that dosent go to moumt doom but still helpes
+gandalf is a maia (a very strong person or wizzard) hwo starts out in the fellow ship (a group hwo sets out to destroy souron but ends up in two groupes) he helpes the group that dosent go to moumt doom but still helpes he dastracets souron from mount doom he saves many pepole wen in battal